Chen wins 6th straight US figure skating championship

+It didn’t matter, though.
+Nor did a mistake on one of his four quadruple jumps.
+Chen was that much better than everyone else at the U.S. Figure Skating Championships on Sunday, winning the free skate with 212.63 points and scoring 328.01 in all – good for his sixth consecutive title by nearly 26 points over 17-year-old wunderkind Ilia Malinin.

+”Silly things happen all the time.
+Am I to expect that?
+Probably not,” Chen said with a smile and shrug. ”It was a dumb little moment.
+I just got wrapped up in that moment and lost my footing.
+It is what it is.
+Make sure I don’t do that again.”

-Chen won the free skate with 212.63 points for a total of 328.01, giving him the title by nearly 26 points over 17-year-old wunderkind Ilia Malinin.
-The six titles are the most since Todd Eldredge won his sixth in 2002, and the first to win six in a row since two-time Olympic champion Dick Button won seven straight in the 1940s and ’50s.
+Chen’s six titles are the most by a men’s skater since Todd Eldredge won his sixth in 2002, and he is the first to win six in a row since two-time Olympic champion Dick Button won seven straight in the 1940s and ’50s.

+Vincent Zhou followed an exceptional short program with a calamitous free skate Sunday, barely edging Jason Brown for third place.
+But both wound up making the Olympic team ahead of Malinin when the selection committee chose the experience of Zhou and Brown over the youngster’s soaring ability and bright future.

+”That’s definitely my dream, to go to the Olympics,” Malinin said, ”and definitely I think I deserve to go, especially with everything I’ve gone through.
+This has really changed my life.”

 That turned out to be a blip: Chen won Skate Canada the very next week.

-He underscored his readiness for Beijing when he broke his own national record in the short program, a throwback performance of his “La Boheme” program from a couple years ago that featured a pair of soaring quads and scored 115.39 points.
+He underscored his readiness for Beijing when he broke his own national record in the short program, a throwback to his ”La Boheme” program from a couple years ago that featured a pair of soaring quads and scored 115.39 points.

 Then, Chen put his readiness in all CAPS with his performance in the free skate.

-Wearing a costume adorned with a supernova, Chen blasted off to another level with a score that beat his own Grand Prix best this season of 307.18 points.
-And it topped the 322.36 points his biggest rival in Beijing, two-time Olympic champ Yuzuru Hanyu, scored in winning the Japanese national title last month.
+Wearing a costume adorned with a supernova, Chen blasted off into another level to music from ”Rocketman” with a score that beat his own Grand Prix best this season of 307.18 points.
+And he topped the 322.36 points his biggest rival in Beijing, two-time Olympic champ Yuzuru Hanyu, scored in winning the Japanese national title last month.

 Malinin, whose parents both skated for Uzbekistan at the Olympics, had a three-point lead after the short program over longtime fan favorite Jason Brown, whose odyssey getting to Nashville – five canceled flights, four airline changes, three airports, two countries and about 33 hours of traveling – made him a winner regardless of his performance.